thomaskioko/blog/content/posts/android_screenshot_testing.md

 }
 ```

-These utility functions provide several benefits:
-- **Multi-device testing:** The captureMultiDevice function allows you to capture screenshots for multiple device configurations (in this case, a Pixel 7).
-- **Theme testing:** The captureMultiTheme function captures screenshots in both light and dark themes.
-- **Customizable options:** The DefaultRoborazziOptions set up pixel-perfect matching and reduce the size of the PNG files.
-- **Flexible naming:** The functions allow for custom naming of the screenshot files.
+Utility functions provide multi device testing, theme verification, and flexible file naming.

-## Running Tests and Reviewing Results
+## Execute tests and review results

-To run the tests, use the following Gradle command:
+Run tests using the following Gradle command:

 ```
 ./gradlew verifyRoborazziDebug
 ```

-The first time you run this, Roborazzi will generate reference images.
-On subsequent runs, it will compare the new screenshots against these references.
+Roborazzi generates reference images on the first execution.
+Subsequent runs compare new screenshots against these references.
+Review differences using this command:
-If there are differences, you can review them using the following command:

 ```
 ./gradlew compareRoborazziDebug
 ```

-This command opens a web interface where you can see side-by-side comparisons of the reference images and the new screenshots.
+This command launches a web interface for side by side comparisons of reference and new images.

 ![ShowDetailsLoadedState_dark_compare](https://github.com/user-attachments/assets/241cd73c-242a-40bb-a454-641851106359)

-### My experience with Roborazzi
+## Evaluation

-My experience with Roborazzi was very smooth and easy to setup.
+I found the Roborazzi setup process smooth and efficient.

-Pros: Very fast, produces vector output for high-quality diffs, easy Gradle integration
-Cons: Doesn't use actual Android framework code, limited to view-based tests
+Advantages include:
+- Rapid execution and high quality vector output for diffs

-- Easy setup and integration with Gradle
+- Integration with Gradle and Robolectric
-- Uses Robolectric, providing a good balance of speed and accuracy
-- Flexible API allowing for customization of device configs and other parameters
+- Flexible API for device configuration customization
 - Active development and community support

-**Cons (Not really buut yeah ...):**
-- Relatively newer compared to some other options, so the ecosystem is still growing 🤓
+The library is relatively new compared to other options, but the ecosystem continues to grow.

-## Conclusion
+## Final considerations

-Roborazzi provides a powerful and flexible way to implement screenshot testing in your Android projects.
-By catching unintended UI changes early, you can maintain a consistent user experience and reduce the risk of visual regressions.
+Roborazzi provides a flexible method for implementing screenshot testing.
+It identifies unintended UI changes early, maintaining consistent user experiences and reducing visual regressions.
+Future improvements may include automatic report uploads to pull requests when changes occur.

-There are some improvements that can be done, especially uploading reports as a comment when there's a change in the pull request.
-But this will be done in a different post (Maybe 🫣)

-That's all folks Until we meet again. ✌️
+Until we meet again, folks.
+Happy coding! ✌️